grbvtsk/graphQlBookingApp/README.md

-# GraphQL + React Real-estate Booking API

-Please, create an application that works with GraphQL.
+Application works with GraphQL.

-We have 3 mongoose schemas that reflect entities of our application:
-User, Relestate and Bookings
+There are 3 mongoose schemas that represent the core of our application User, Relestate and Bookings
 <img src="./readme-pictures/entities.png" width="550">
 User can be owner of many real-estates.